CameronWDavis/bear-image-classifer/README.md

 INFO: Waiting for application startup.
 INFO: Application startup complete.
 ```
-#Setup for the Front end
+# Set up for the frontend
 1. Change directory to the view folder by typing in
 ```
 cd view